nhumrich/blog/_drafts/2016-01-22-python-kwargs.md

 ```

 This is better than changing the whole code base, but still pretty nasty; it's checking for None (null), *Yuck!* If we keep changing things, we could have lots of signatures for one real function.
 I have seen code bases in where this goes like 10 functions deep.
 With the introduction of keyword arguments we can rewrite this to be much simpler.
-A keyword arg (commonly referred to as kwarg) can be written by giving the name of the variable and the default value as a key-value pair like such `argname=default`.
+A keyword arg (commonly refered to as kwarg) can be written by giving the name of the variable and the default value as a key-value pair like such `argname=default`.
 Lets now refactor our example using kwargs.

 ```python
 def greet(name, greeting='Hello'):
     print(greeting + ' ' + name)
 ```

 Woa, check that out.
-We still have an awesome simple function and we dont even have to check for None. `greeting` is optional, so the function is completely backwards compatible.
+We still have an awesome simple function and we dont even have to check for None. `greeting` is optional, so the function is completly backwards compatible.

 ## Format it

-In out previous example, we are concatenating strings.
+In out previous example, we are concatanating strings.
 This is not really good practice in python because the objects might not be strings.
 How do we make the function work on more than just strings?
 We can use `format`.
 Python strings have a method called `format` that replaces all instances of `{}` with the arguments provided.

 ```python
 print('This {} a format {} which prints a number: {}'.format('is', 'example', 5))